alexgcoleman/yc_super/README.md

 In disbursements, the columns `pay_period_from` and `pay_period_to` represent intervals of coverage for a given disbursement, with disbursement periods starting after another has ended.
   - There are some discontinuous disbursements, assuming this is due to incomplete data
   - Employee `2355`, has overlapping disbursement, with a pay period that is encompassed by its surrounding disbursements.
-  - There are also some non-continious disbursement periods for some employees (gaps in disbursement pay period coverage)
+  - There are also some non-continuous disbursement periods for some employees (gaps in disbursement pay period coverage)